The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Sexual Abuse

-Sexual abuse in nursing homes is alarming and often goes unreported or noticed.
+Sexual abuse in nursing homes is alarming and often goes unreported or unnoticed.
 This type of abuse can take many forms, including:

 Every resident is vulnerable to sexual abuse, particularly those with cognitive impairments, as it’s easier for abusers to manipulate them.
 Nursing home staff must have robust prevention protocols and reporting procedures.